 Mistress of the dark realm!

-Out of the blue, a dimension opened up in a wall, between the blurred images I could see Artoon and Bothet sitting on altars which reminded me of the dimension Jeremy opened for them in the last session, they looked so deformed and weakened while they yield at me.
+Out of the blue, a dimension opened up in a wall.
+Between the blurred images I could see Artoon and Bothet sitting on altars, which reminded me of the dimension the mysterious ally opened for them in the last session.
+They looked so deformed and weakened while they yelled at me.

-“You need to embrace your power!
+“You need to embrace your power!”

-You’re being useless!
+“You’re being useless!”

-Use your powers against Paimon!
+“Use your powers against Paimon!
 Fulfill the mission!”

-I asked them, where is Xophur?
-What has he done with Jeremy?
-You both are useless as well!

-Both depend on Xophur to make the job!

-At least I don’t know how to use my powers but you are demons!
+I asked them, enraged, “Where is Xophur?
+Is he dead or still attached to our ally spirit ?
+You both are useless, as well!
+You both depend on Xophur to do your job!
+I may not know how to use my powers, but you are demons!”

-They got so mad, they tried to stand from their thrones and for some reason, they couldn’t and t
+They grew furious.
+They tried to stand from their thrones and for some reason, they couldn’t.

-hen I asked…

-What is going on with you both??
-Where are your powers??
+Then I asked, “What is going on with you both??
+Where are your powers?
 You’re not making Xophur’s job or mine easier!
-How am I supposed to finish this mission?
+How am I supposed to finish this mission?”

 They replied:

-“The reason why we are stuck in our altars is that we helped out Xophur by offering our powers to him so he could hold on to Jeremy’s body while Paimon approached him, besides we cannot leave this dimension as it protects us and the elements from any other entity, and yes!
-We are powerless but we cannot do anything about it and we do not expect any help from you or your friend.”
+“The reason why we are stuck in our altars is that we helped Xophur by offering our powers to him so he could hold on to your accomplice’s body while Paimon approached him.
+Besides, we cannot leave this dimension, as it protects us and the elements from any other entity.
+And yes, we are powerless, but we cannot do anything about it, and we do not expect any help from you or your friend.”

-You’re just too proud to admit that I’m your only chance now…

-Instead of helping me somehow to understand my powers you prefer to rot in that shithole where you are!
-Clearly, you don’t even care about Xophur!
+“You’re just too proud to admit that I’m your only chance now,” I replied.
+“Instead of helping me somehow to understand my powers, you prefer to rot in that shithole where you are!
+Clearly, you don’t even care about Xophur!”

-I was getting braver; I didn’t give a single fuck about them being demons at the end they were messing with us the whole time and I might have some rank over them anyway.
+I was getting braver; I didn’t give a single fuck about them being demons.
+In the end, they were messing with us the whole time and I might have some rank over them, anyway.

-It seemed that Bothet wanted to speak his mind out but Artoon always tried to hold him back… then Bothet expelled unwillingly, “there might be a way that you can carry out your mission but you need to get Jeremy back, convince Xophur of leaving his body and also provide Jeremy of your powers as you did before.”
+It seemed Bothet wanted to speak his mind out but Artoon always tried to hold him back . . . then Bothet said seemingly unwillingly, “There might be a way you can carry out your mission but you need to get your ally back, convince Xophur to leave his body, and also provide your accomplice your powers as you did before.”

-There was a lot for me to do… I’m assuming what they said is that I need to start praying again with Leann during the séance as this was the only way to provide him with some power.
+There was a lot for me to do . . .
+I’m assuming what they said is that I need to start praying again with Leann during the séance, as this was the only way to provide our ally with some power.

-I talked with Leann about all this and she was eager to know more and perform a new séance, so in our new session we decided that we might need to summon Xophur to be able to get Jeremy back as there was no trace of him, the worse scenario would be summoning Paimon as we already know his help comes with a high price.
+I talked with Leann about all this and she was eager to know more and perform a new séance, so in our new session we decided we might need to summon Xophur to be able to get the ally back, as there was no trace of him.
+The worse-case scenario would be summoning Paimon, as we already knew his help comes with a high price.

-What we didn’t know was that Paimon was already working out his way to get to Jeremy as he saw we weren’t that easy to manipulate, he knew Jeremy had no power so he was an easy target.
+What we didn’t know was that Paimon was already working out a way to get to our ally, as he saw we weren’t that easy to manipulate.
+He knew our ally spirit had no power so he was an easy target.

-We waited for the right time again 3:00 P.M.
+We waited for the right time again: 3 p.m.

-We set everything up, there was no chance for mistake this time.
-Leann was ready, I was ready, at least now we knew who we were dealing with and all possible scenarios that could happen during the session.
+We set everything up.
+There was no chance for mistake this time.
+Leann was ready, I was ready, and at least now we knew who we were dealing with and all possible scenarios that could happen during the session.